12 Best Places to Visit in Bodhgaya, Bihar

 4. Bodh Gaya Museum

-The pillars have sculptured panels and medallions on both faces representing themes from Jataka, life events of Lord Buddha, zodiac signs, folk scenes, etc. Some pillars also bear inscriptions.
+The pillars have sculptured panels and medallions on both faces, representing themes from the Jataka, the life events of Lord Buddha, zodiac signs, folk scenes, etc. Some pillars also bear inscriptions.

 The museum houses remarkable sculptures of the Pala period (8th-l2th Cent.
 A. D.).
-Significant amongst the Sculptures of the Buddhist faith are images of Lord Buddha in different attitudes, Maitreya, Manjusri, Padmapani, Tara and Jambhala.
-In addition, Images of the Brahmanical affiliation are also displayed, representing Vishnu, Surya, Urna Mahesvara, Genesa, Kamadeva, etc.
+Significant amongst the Sculptures of the Buddhist faith are images of Lord Buddha in different attitudes, as well as Maitreya, Manjusri, Padmapani, Tara, and Jambhala.
+In addition, Images of Brahmanical affiliation are also displayed, representing Vishnu, Surya, Urna Mahesvara, Genesa, Kamadeva, etc.

 A special attraction of the museum is the display of antiquities unearthed during excavations.
 The Archaeological Survey of India conducted the excavations at Bakraur village, one km from Bodhgaya.

-- Entry Fee: 10 rupees per person; entry is free for those below 15.
+• Entry Fee: 10 rupees per person; free for those under 15.

 Read Bakkhali Tour Guide